missmatsuko/matsuko.ca/src/data/blog/stop-using-material-design-text-fields.md

 Learning about form usablility and accessibility will enable you to find suitable libraries, and know how to use them without harming usability and accessibility.
 It will also help if you end up creating your own UI, should you choose to go down that route.

 [Adam Silver's book, Form Design Patterns](https://formdesignpatterns.com/), is a fantastic resource for learning all about usable forms.
-There's also [an excerpt published on Smashing Magazine](https://www.smashingmagazine.com/2018/10/form-design-patterns-excerpt-a-registration-form/), in case you want to check that out before getting the book.
+There's [an excerpt published on Smashing Magazine](https://www.smashingmagazine.com/2018/10/form-design-patterns-excerpt-a-registration-form/), in case you want to check that out before getting the book.
 I would say the overarching theme of the book is: make your form fields look like form fields.
 If they look and behave like browser native form fields, they're probably in better shape than these Material Design form fields.

 [WebAIM's Creating Accessible Forms page](https://webaim.org/techniques/forms/) is a great place to learn more about the technical details of creating accessible forms.